Kitware/nrtk/docs/getting_started.rst

 `openCV <https://pypi.org/project/opencv-python/#documentation-for-opencv-python>`_, and
 `pyBSM  <https://gitlab.jatic.net/jatic/kitware/pybsm>`_ are used for various types of perturbation.
 The perturbation classes take an image and perform a transformation based on input parameters.
 The examples shown below focus on a `pyBSM` based perturber.
-In order to see examples of other perturbations, the `perturbers <https://gitlab.jatic.net/jatic/kitware/nrtk/-/blob/main/examples/perturbers.ipynb?ref_type=heads>`_ notebook shows initialization and use of `scikit-image`, `Pillow`, and `openCV` perturbers.
+To see examples of other perturbations, the `perturbers <https://gitlab.jatic.net/jatic/kitware/nrtk/-/blob/main/examples/perturbers.ipynb?ref_type=heads>`_ notebook shows initialization and use of `scikit-image`, `Pillow`, and `openCV` perturbers.

 For this example, we are going to use the :ref:`PybsmPerturber <Class: PybsmPerturber>` from `pyBSM`.
-This pertuber is useful for creating new images based on existing parameters.
-The :ref:`PybsmSensor <Class: PybsmSensor>` and :ref:`PybsmScenario <Class: PybsmScenario>` classes contain the parameters for an existing sensor and environment respectively.
+This perturber is useful for creating new images based on existing parameters.
+The :ref:`PybsmSensor <Class: PybsmSensor>` and :ref:`PybsmScenario <Class: PybsmScenario>` classes contain the parameters for an existing sensor and environment, respectively.

 .. code-block::
 	:caption: pyBSM Perturber Initialization